Cloud = Digital Transformation

 7. Being a computer science focused company we have an incredible cloud visualization and automation solution called Unified Platform that we've built out over the past seven years to help our teams manage the 200+ internal SAP systems that our R&D team uses every day across our four global development centers, and we use this for our managed services customers as well.
 This cloud native AWS solution has recently undergone a retrofit to leverage the latest Kubernetes, Prometheus, Grafana cloud native technologies and we are executing a roadmap to extend it to Azure and integrate it with the rest of our automated assessment solutions and other intellectual property, so watch this space!

 Let's make it happen!
-Contact me or a member of our global team today if you'd like to find out more.
+Contact us today if you'd like to find out more.